1. Main points

 A retired household is one where more than 50% of its income is sourced from retired people.
 A retired person must satisfy one of the following criteria:

-their self-defined employment status is "Retired", and they are aged over 50 years
+- their self-defined employment status is "Retired", and they are aged over 50 years

-their self-defined employment status is "Sick or Injured," they are not seeking work, and they are aged at or above the State Pension age
+- their self-defined employment status is "Sick or Injured", they are not seeking work, and they are aged at or above the State Pension age

 As such, analysis of the average income of people living in retired households can include much younger people and potentially exclude older people.
 However, the strength of this measure is that it highlights those individuals who are most likely to be affected by policy, societal or economic changes that disproportionately affect pension income.

 Nôl i'r tabl cynnwys5.
-Measuring the data
+Data sources and quality

 Unless otherwise stated, income is equivalised to account for changes in household composition.
 When growth rates are quoted, they adjust for the effects of inflation and compare the average for a group of households in one period with the average for a different group in the next period.
-These statistics are fully compliant with the Code of Practice for Statistics and are designated as National Statistics.
-For further detail on quality and methodology, see our Effects of taxes and benefits on household income QMI.

-Our income and earnings interactive tool enables data comparisons across multiple sources, and can be filtered by topic area, data source, and geographic coverage.
+Our income and earnings interactive tool enables data comparisons across multiple sources, and can be filtered by topic area, data source and geographic coverage.

-Nôl i'r tabl cynnwys6.
 Strengths and limitations

 Comparable estimates are available back to 1977, allowing analysis of long-term trends.
 Information on income and expenditure levels provide insight into indirect taxes paid by different household groups.
-This, combined with estimates of benefits-in-kind, provides the most complete assessment of the redistributive role of taxes and benefits in the UK.
+This, combined with estimates of benefits in kind, provides the most complete assessment of the redistributive role of taxes and benefits in the UK.

 Data remain subject to some limitations.
 The Household Finances Survey (HFS) is a sample of private households and does not include those living in institutionalised households, such as care homes and hostels, or people experiencing homelessness.
 Therefore, many of the poorest in society are likely not captured.

-The Gini coefficient is used to measure income inequality in this publication and is one of the most widely used measures of income inequality.
+The Gini coefficient is used to measure income inequality in this bulletin and is one of the most widely used measures of income inequality.
 The characteristics of this metric make it particularly useful for making comparisons over time, between countries and before or after taxes and benefits.
 The Office for National Statistics (ONS) publish a range of income inequality metrics to supplement the Gini coefficient, and in doing so, we aim to overcome limitations of using single summary indicators, such as changes to the shape and composition of the income distribution.

-Nôl i'r tabl cynnwys8.
+Nôl i'r tabl cynnwys7.
 Cite this statistical bulletin

-Office for National Statistics (ONS), released 18 July 2023, ONS website, statistical bulletin, Effects of taxes and benefits on UK household income: financial year ending 2022
+Office for National Statistics (ONS), released 19 December 2024, ONS website, statistical bulletin, Effects of taxes and benefits on UK household income: financial year ending 2023